 The Indonesian rupiah is one of those currencies that are continually in the spotlight.
 However, not necessarily for positive reasons.
-On one hand, Indonesia is a popular budget-tourist destination, so a lot of people are interested in how Indonesian currency works.
+On the one hand, Indonesia is a popular budget-tourist destination, so a lot of people are interested in how Indonesian currency works.
 On the other, unfortunately, it constantly ranks as one of the weakest currencies in the world.

-For centuries, the Netherlands Indies gulden was the currency used in Indonesia, until Japan invaded in 1942 and started issuing their version of the gulden.
+For centuries, the Netherlands Indies gulden was the currency used in Indonesia, until Japan invaded in 1942 and started issuing its version of the gulden.
 On October 3, 1946, the Indonesian nationalists, during their struggle for independence, started issuing the rupiah, which would evolve into the modern Indonesian currency.

 However, the rupiah was not recognized internationally until 1950, and a lot of local variations of currencies were used, alongside the Netherlands Indies and Japanese gulden.
 The rupiah was finally recognized only when the Indonesian federal government gained full control of the country and initiated a series of currency reforms between 1950 and 1951.